SwiftStudies/SmarkDown/README.md

 # SmarkDown

-A pure Swift [markdown](http://daringfireball.net/projects/markdown/) implementation consistent with Gruber's 1.0.1 implement version.
+A pure Swift [markdown](http://daringfireball.net/projects/markdown/) implementation consistent with Gruber's 1.0.1  version.

 BSD.
 Use at your own risk, pull requests **very** welcome